DiegoTheExplorar/MapMyMemories/README.md

 - **Dark Mode**: Toggle between light and dark mode.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Search Locations**: Search for locations using the search bar on the map.
+- **Delete Images**: You can delete images from the Image Gallery page.

 ## Tech Stack